 As Florida's mild winter gives way to springtime's near-perfect weather conditions, the first quarter of the year is a popular time to hold outdoor art festivals, and most area towns have at least one such signature event.
 In addition to Fort Lauderdale's big Las Olas affair, Deerfield Beach hosts the Festival of the Arts in late January.
 In mid-March, the Coral Springs Festival of the Arts also merits your consideration.

 Once upon a time, a medieval festival opened in southeast Florida.
-Still going strong after almost 20 years, the Florida Renaissance Festival brings costumed performers, skilled artisans, battling knights on horseback, a royal court, falcon handlers and much merriment to Deerfield Beach for 6 weekends starting in early February.
+Still going strong after 20 years, the Florida Renaissance Festival brings costumed performers, skilled artisans, battling knights on horseback, a royal court, falcon handlers and much merriment to Deerfield Beach for 6 weekends starting in early February.

 Things to Do in Spring